-Below are the 5 best practices which should be followed to minimise the risk of bad hire and streamline background verification:
+Below are the 5 best background screening practices which should be followed to minimise the risk of bad hire.

 Sufficiency of information- It is important to ensure that the verification process is able to retrieve sufficient information that equips one to take a concrete disposition.
 Insufficiency can contort the facts, thus affecting the final decision.